BasavarajKumbar10/calculator-reactjs/README.md

 # Calculator
-This a ReactJS project for implementing sample calculator app.
+This is a ReactJS project for implementing sample calculator app.

 ![Home](./screenshots/Screenshot1.jpg "Home")